-New resources(under Self Care updated 4.4.20) and helpful information about the VIRUS see below
+New resources(under Self Care updated 1st June 2020), updated Covid-19 statistics (30th June) and helpful information about the VIRUS see below.

-I hope you found this story useful.
+I hope you find this information helpful at a time when people can’t see an end to the social isolation even though restrictions are easing slowly.
 Let me know how it is with you.
 You can get me on email@example.com

 Helpful information about the VIRUS